maladeep/Coventry-PureHub-Search-Engine/README.md

 - [Note](note)

 ## Overview
 The Coventry PureHuB Search Engine is a web application that allows users to search for research publications and authors affiliated with Coventry University.
-The application utilizes natural language processing techniques, such as stemming and TF-IDF and other technique like inverse indexer to provide accurate search results in a user friendly manner.
+The application utilizes natural language processing techniques, such as stemming and TF-IDF, and other techniques like inverse indexer to provide accurate search results in a user-friendly manner.

 ## Features